 Resource controls is a new feature of Microsoft Edge.
 When turned on, you can control how much memory (RAM) the browser can use from the total available system memory which overall affects browser performance.
 We already have an Efficiency mode feature in Microsoft Edge for memory management, reducing background tab activity, limiting computer resources while playing games, etc. Now this Resource controls feature makes the browser and user experience better.

-This Resource controls feature has come with version 125 of Microsoft Edge.
-So, you should update your browser (if not already) to have and use this feature.
+This Resource controls feature has been recently introduced, so, you should update your browser (if not already) to have and use this feature.

 Here are the steps to use the Resource controls feature of Edge browser for limiting RAM usage on a Windows 11/10 PC: